How to Paint Wood Stairs with Chalk Paint

 Until last weekend…

 While we were visiting, Kacey talked me into helping her transform the stairs.
+It turns out, painting stairs is pretty easy—so easy, you can let your kids help!

 I agreed as long as she agreed to do the less-fun part of cleaning.
 She used her floor steamer and a magic eraser for the tougher grime.
 When painting stairs (and floors) it’s easy for dust and dirt to get in the way, so get the area as clean as possible.